MontrealCorpusTools/ISCAN/docs/source/installation_via_docker.rst

 Initial migrations
 ------------------

-The first time you use iscan-server, you will need to make database migrations.
+The first time you use iscan-spade-server, you will need to make database migrations.
 In another terminal, while the containers are up, run:

 .. code-block:: bash